Jake-Ruston/JSONBrute/README.md

 A simple JSON bruteforce tool for penetration testers or hobbyists.

+## Disclaimer
+I do not condone nor claim any responsibility for non-authorized use of this program.

+Use at your own discretion.

 ## Why is this useful?
 Have you ever been on an engagement where you've had to bruteforce a JSON API, and industry standard tools such as [hydra](https://github.com/vanhauser-thc/thc-hydra) and [wfuzz](https://github.com/xmendez/wfuzz) can't handle the data type?
 That's where JSONBrute excels.